-Top-down surface mixers are increasingly used in drinking water reservoirs to prevent the development of stratification, control cyanobacteria, and limit sediment release of soluble manganese.
+Abstract Top-down surface mixers are increasingly used in drinking water reservoirs to prevent the development of stratification, control cyanobacteria, and limit sediment release of soluble manganese.
 A targeted field investigation enabled the discrimination of artificial mixing by surface mixers from wind and convection in a shallow (6.6 m), eutrophic drinking water reservoir.
 Top-down surface mixers were effective at reducing vertical temperature and dissolved oxygen gradients over a 20 m radius, within which turbulent kinetic energy (TKE) input from the mixers exceeded the maximum TKE contribution from wind and convection.
-Meteorological conditions appeared to have a stronger influence beyond a 60 m radius from the mixers.
-Near-bed velocities measured using an Acoustic Doppler Velocimeter (ADV) ~ 30 m north of the mixers were significantly lower when the mixers were not operating; when operating, ADV signal amplitude showed localised sediment resuspension.
+Meteorological conditions appeared to have a stronger influence beyond a 60 m radius from the mixers were significantly lower when the mixers were not operating; when operating, ADV signal amplitude showed localized sediment resuspension.
 Cyanobacteria cell counts were high throughout the reservoir but counts of low-light adapted Planktothrix sp. were highest near the mixers, indicating mixer operation may improve growing conditions for Planktothrix.
 While the destratification goal of mixers was accomplished locally, the limited range of influence left >90% of the reservoir subject to diurnal stratification, anoxia, and potential internal loading of inorganic nutrients and soluble metals, restricting mixer effectiveness as an in-reservoir management technique to improve raw water quality in shallow systems.

-Plain Language Summary

-Increasingly, top-down surface mixers are used in drinking water reservoirs to provide additional mixing so water temperatures and concentrations of dissolved oxygen are uniform throughout.
-This uniformity minimises 1) the likelihood of harmful algal blooms and 2) the release of nutrients and soluble manganese from the sediments.
+Plain Language Summary Increasingly, top-down surface mixers are used in drinking water reservoirs to provide additional mixing so water temperatures and concentrations of dissolved oxygen (DO) are uniform throughout.
+This uniformity minimizes (a) the likelihood of harmful algal blooms and (b) the release of nutrients and soluble manganese from the sediments.
 The current lack of understanding regarding surface mixers prevents effective evidence-based management by users.
 Here, top-down surface mixers were turned off and on in a shallow, nutrient-rich drinking water reservoir to distinguish the effects of the mixers from natural mixing.
-The surface mixers were found to effectively reduce temperature and dissolved oxygen differences over a 20 m radius and a depth of 6.6 m.
+The surface mixers were found to effectively reduce temperature and DO differences over a 20 m radius and a depth of 6.6 m.
 The effects of the mixers were not seen at 60 m from the mixers.
 Within the region of influence, the mixers added more energy to the water column than natural mixing.
 Sediment resuspension was observed 30 m away when mixers were on, and there was a higher prevalence of algae adapted to lower light conditions in the water column closer to the mixers.
 Overall, it was determined that the limited range of mixing from surface mixers in shallow reservoirs restricts their effectiveness as a tool for water quality management.

-1 Introduction
+1. Introduction

 Artificial mixing is a common drinking water quality management practice used in lakes and reservoirs that aims to prevent stratification, thereby reducing vertical gradients of dissolved oxygen (DO) and temperature to control cyanobacteria blooms (Visser et al., 2016) and soluble manganese concentrations (Ismail et al., 2002; Li et al., 2019).
 One increasingly common method is the use of top-down surface mixers, where impellers situated near the surface of the water column rotate and push a plume of well-aerated water downward.
-The plume displaces bottom waters and causes upwelling away from the impeller (Figure 1a), creating a circulation cell (Punnett 1991).
-In principle, the circulation of the water column sustains mixed conditions and prevents the development of stratification, maintaining concentrations of DO throughout the water column, and preventing internal loading of bioavailable nutrients and soluble metals (Wagner, 2015).
-The advective transport of DO through the water column by artificial circulation facilitates aerobic microbial respiration and minimises the reduction and transport of metals and nutrients at the sediment-water interface and internal loading of reduced chemical species (Beutel & Horne, 1999).
+The plume displaces bottom waters and causes upwelling away from the impeller (Figure 1a), creating a circulation cell (Punnett, 1991).
+In principle, the circulation of the water column sustains mixed conditions and prevents the development of stratification, maintaining concentrations of DO throughout the water column, and preventing the internal loading of bioavailable nutrients and soluble metals (Wagner, 2015).
+The advective transport of DO through the water column by artificial circulation facilitates aerobic microbial respiration and minimizes the